How to Turn On Your Phone’s Wi-Fi Hotspot

 If you’re out running errands and you suddenly need internet, you can use your phone to set up a Wi-Fi hotspot.
 With a few taps, you’ll have an internet connection for laptops, tablets, and other connected devices.

-To set up a hotspot, follow these simple instructions:
+To set up a hotspot, in the majority of cases you can follow these simple instructions:

 Step 1: Open the settings menu.